Liveaboard.com

 Best time to cruise in Italy

-The best time to visit and cruise Italian waters and Mediterranean waters, in general, is the late spring through early fall.
-Typically the weather and sea conditions are best from April through November.
+The best time to visit and cruise Italian and Mediterranean waters, in general, is late spring through early fall.
+Typically, the weather and sea conditions are best from April through November.
 During the winter, the weather is not ideal for cruising, with sea conditions tending to be rough.
 Also, many tourist-orientated businesses tend to close their doors and take their annual leave.

-Travelers who prefer the weather to be hot should look to visit during the summer months when daily temperatures can regularly reach or exceed 30C/86F.
-If you want to explore the Italian coast at slightly cooler times, you are better off going during April and May or October and November, when the daily temperatures are, on average, a much more comfortable Low 20'sC/68F.
+Travelers who prefer hot weather should visit during summer when daily temperatures can regularly reach or exceed 30C/86F.
+If you want to explore the Italian coast at slightly cooler times, you are better off going during April and May or October and November, when the daily temperatures are, on average, a much more comfortable Low 20sC/68F.

-Visiting during the summer months is also when Italy's flora and fauna are in their prime, and the country is blooming.
+Visiting during the summer is also when Italy's flora and fauna are in their prime and the country is blooming.
 While visiting during the fall also has its charms and beauty, the flora and fauna are not as magnificent as during the height of summer.

 How to get to Italy

 Getting to Italy is relatively straightforward from virtually every corner of the planet.
-The country is a major European destination with a wide range of international airports across the length and breadth.
+The country is a major European destination with a wide range of international airports.

 Italy's primary aviation hub and airport of choice if you are going to explore the Amalfi coast is Rome's Rome-Fiumicino "Leonardo da Vinci" Airport.
-If you want to explore the delights of Northern Italy before beginning your voyage or at the end, you can always choose to fly from the city of Milan, which is served by two international airports.
-If you are looking to embark on a cruise leaving from one of the more southern cities of Italy, then opting to fly into Naples' International airport is always a great option.
+If you want to explore the delights of Northern Italy before beginning your voyage or at the end, you can always choose to fly from Milan, which two international airports serve.
+If you want to embark on a cruise leaving from one of the more southern cities of Italy, then flying into Naples' International Airport is always a great option.

-For cruises around Sicily, you can fly to the Islands' main airport in Palermo.
-If you are taking an Intra-European flight, you can fly to Sicily's smaller airport in Catania.
+You can fly to the Islands' main airport in Palermo for cruises around Sicily.
+If you are taking an intra-European flight, you can fly to Sicily's smaller airport in Catania.
 Sardinia also has several international airports, although these tend to be more challenging to get to directly for flights from outside of Europe.

 Italy Cruise Tips